tienducitt/slide/innodb-mvcc-at-glovo/slide/PITCHME.md

 ---
 ### Concurrency
 Multi transactions can read/write at the same time.
-### Transaction Isolation
+### Transaction isolation levels
 A transaction can only see the **valid** data according to the current transaction isolation level.

 +++
 ### Transaction Isolation levels
-* Uncommitted read
-* Committed read
+* READ UNCOMMITTED: can see uncommitted data |
+* READ COMMITTED: can see last committed data |
-* Repeatable read
+* Repeatable read: read commited data at it was on start of transaction |
-* Serializable
+* Serializable: read block write, write block read |

 ---
-## Multi-Version Concurrency Controll (MVCC)
+### Multi-Version Concurrency Controll (MVCC)

-* A technique to support concurrency and isolation implemented in MySQL, PostgresQL, Oracle,... |
+* A technique to support concurrency and isolation implemented in many RDBMS: MySQL, PostgresQL, Oracle,... |
-* By keeping multi versions of the same data, each write creates new version of data item while retaining the old version. |
+* By keeping information about old versions of changed rows, each write creates new version of data item while retaining the old version. |

 ---
-## 2. InnoDB General Structure
+## 2. InnoDB General On Disk Format

+Note:
+- In order to understand the MVCC, we need to know how MySQL store data on disk, it is the core design that effect other parts of MySQL.
+- In-memory state is a reflect/cache version of on disk data.

 ---
-## General structure
+### General structure
 <img src="innodb-mvcc/assets/innodb_general_structure.png">
+Note:
+- .frm files contain metadata about the table structure.
+- .idb files contain the table data itself
+- Occording to innodb_file_per_tables flags, MySQL can use 1 single System table space for all the table, or use different table spaces for each table.

 ---
 ## Tablespace structure